krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 If you want to use the iServices, you'll have to do some advanced steps, which are not completly explained in this tutorial.
 First you need to switch the faked network device already created by step 4 to be on en0.
 Goto your network settings and remove every network interface.
 `sudo rm /Library/Preferences/SystemConfiguration/NetworkInterfaces.plist`
 Reboot, go back in the network configuration and add the network interfaces (LAN) before Wifi.
 You also need to modify your SMBIOS in the config.plist of Clover in your EFI partition with valid informations about your "fake" mac.
 There are multiple tutorials which explain how to do it like "http://www.fitzweekly.com/2016/02/hackintosh-imessage-tutorial.html".
-Dont forget we have the "Dell Truncation Problem".
-There is a workaround available inside the FakeSMBIOS.kext.
-If you edit your Model to something longer than 11 chars (for ex.
-MacBookPro13,3), you'll have to edit the info.plist in this kext, too.
-If you use something lower (like iMac17,1), you can delete the FakeSMBIOS.kext.
 It's possible you have to call the apple hotline to get your fake serial whitelisted by telling a good story why apple forgot to add your serial number in their system. (aka: dont do it if you dont own a real mac).
 I personally suggest using real data from an old (broken) macbook.
 ## Step 6: Upgrading to macOS 10.12.3 or higher / installing security updates
 Each upgrade will possibly break your system!